UCL/research-computing-with-cpp/06MPI/sec01practical.md

     the group of all processes.
     ![]({% figurepath %}world.png)

-- Size of group and rank (order) of process in group
+- All know size of group and rank (order) of process in group
 - By *convention*, process of rank 0 is *special* and called *root*

 ### MPI with CATCH